ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 6: Add Config Tests

-Let's add some unit tests to make sure our precompile is configured correctly.
-Config tests will be under `/precompile/contracts/helloworld/config_test.go`.
+Precompile generation tool generates skeletons for unit tests as well.
+Generated config tests will be under `/precompile/contracts/helloworld/config_test.go`.
 There are mainly two functions we need to test: `Verify` and `Equal`. `Verify` checks if the precompile is configured correctly. `Equal` checks if the precompile is equal to another precompile.
+Generated `Verify` tests contain a valid case.
+You can add more invalid cases depending on your implementation. `Equal` tests generates some invalid cases to test different timestamps, types and allowlist cases.
-You can check other `config_test.go` files in the `/precompile/contracts` directory for examples.
-For the `HelloWorld` precompile, you can check the code in [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/config_test.go).
+You can check other `config_test.go` files in the `/precompile/contracts` directory for more examples.
+For the `HelloWorld` precompile, you can check the generated code in [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/config_test.go).

 ### Step 7: Add Contract Tests

-We also need to add some contract tests to make sure our precompile is working correctly.
+The tool also generates contract tests to make sure our precompile is working correctly.
+Generated tests include cases to test allow list capabilities, gas costs, calling function in read only mode.
 You can check other `contract_test.go` files in the `/precompile/contracts`.
 Hello World contract tests will be under `/precompile/contracts/helloworld/contract_test.go` [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/contract_test.go).
-The test will cover all functionality of `sayHello()` and `setGreeting()`.
+We will also add more test to cover functionalities of `sayHello()` and `setGreeting()`.
 Contract tests are defined in a standard structure that each test can customize to their needs.
 The test structure is as follows: